 Pebble pool finish is an extremely attractive, high-end product that contains marcite plaster and small sizes of river rock or pebble aggregate.
 It comes in an array of colors and size blends—as well as choices for the pebble size.

-The application is similar to regular marcite plaster or ColorQuartz™ , but involves a second step on another construction day.
-Of the three pool-surface options, pebble requires the highest initial cost.
+The application is similar to regular marcite plaster or ColorQuartz® , but it requires a second step on another construction day.

-A ColorQuartz™ pool interior outperforms one that’s plain marcite.
+A ColorQuartz® pool interior outperforms one that’s plain marcite.
 The quartz granules help protect the pool finish from chips, chemical etching, ultraviolet deterioration, mechanical wear and abrasion, and erosion from harsh, improperly maintained water.

 Because a durable ceramic coating is what gives the quartz finish its speckled color, the color stays true without bleeding, leaching, or diminishing.
-Ultimately, ColorQuartz™ wears longer than plain marcite; depending on water quality and maintenance, it often lasts 10 to 15 years.
+Ultimately, ColorQuartz® wears longer than plain marcite; depending on water quality and maintenance, it often lasts 10 to 15 years.

-What is ColorQuartz™ pool plaster finish?
+What is ColorQuartz® pool plaster finish?

-ColorQuartz™ aggregate is an upgraded pool finish that combines a marcite plaster base with small, rounded granules of quartz aggregate with permanent colored ceramics.
+ColorQuartz® aggregate is an upgraded pool finish that combines a marcite plaster base with small, rounded granules of quartz aggregate with permanent colored ceramics.

 What is marcite pool plaster finish?